Wednesday, April 2, 2025

 ROBOT MODE:

-He has good articulation at least, with joints for his head, shoulders, elbows, wrist, waist, hips, knees and ankles.
+Articulation is solid, with joints for his head, shoulders, elbows, hips, knees and some ankle.

 OVERALL: